Aniket121397/Portfolio-Projects/Bellabeat Case Study Google Capstone Project/Readme.md

 ```
 ## 4. Analyze
 ### Summary
-Track user physical activities , heart rate , sleep and weight.
+1.Track user physical activities , heart rate , sleep and weight.
 Also checked for their average , minimum , maximum values of steps , distance and calories .
   Also checked for the no. of users tracking various activities.

 The following SQL code calculates the no. of users , averages , minimum and maximum value of physical activities.
 ```